 When a company’s response plan is activated, the crisis enters the response stage, during which resources are deployed to address the emergency.
 Their crisis team members are now in action.

 The length of this stage will depend on the type of crisis.
 Some events, such as a snowstorm, could take several days.
 A company’s response time may be much longer in other cases, such as a public health emergency.
-Few companies could have predicted that their crisis management teams would still be dealing with the COVID-19 pandemic more than two years after it first hit.

 4) Post-crisis stage

-Tips for creating a crisis management plan in 2023
+Tips for creating a crisis management plan in 2024

 1) Form a crisis management team

-• Tracking and analyzing signs of crisis,
+• Tracking and analyzing signs of crisis

-• Developing plans of action for various situations,
+• Developing plans of action for various situations

-• Leading internal and external communications,
+• Leading internal and external communications

-• Leading management and supporting employees, and
+• Leading management in supporting employees

-• Guiding a company through an uncertain time.
+• Guiding a company through an uncertain time

 2) Conduct risk assessment

-To comply with health standards and regulations, every company is required by law to conduct risk assessments.
-However, separate risk assessments must identify potential crises.
 Businesses can locate potential incidents or scenarios where situations could occur by conducting a risk analysis.
 They can then devise a crisis management strategy in case it happens.

 3) Understand how crises can affect business

 After identifying potential risk areas, businesses should consider how these risks may impact their operations.
-For example, if the risk is a poorly judged social media post, it could harm sales, damaged reputation, and alienate customers.
+For example, if the risk is a poorly judged social media post, it could harm sales, damage reputation, and alienate customers.
 If the risk is an economic downturn, this could result in falling stocks, layoffs, and office closures.

 4) Implement monitoring systems

 Monitoring systems enable businesses to detect potential crises before they turn into crises.
 Such systems can include social media alerts to detect trends or online discourse, feedback from customers or stakeholders, and reports on broader industry trends.
-Monitoring will allow a company to stay on top of potential issues and, if necessary, adjust its crisis management plan strategy.
+Monitoring will allow a company to stay on top of potential threats and, if necessary, adjust its crisis management plan strategy.

 5) Define crisis criteria

-6) Identify the chain of command
+6) Establish a chain of command

 7) Establish an internal & external communications plan